ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 **Locate** the **Cloud Data Analytics.zip** VMWare Image zip file that you downloaded to your system in the Prework section.

-**Unzip** the **Cloud Data Analyticspzip** file by simply **Double Clicking** the file or by selecting it, right mouse clicking and choosing to open it or open it using the Archive Utility.
+**Unzip** the **Cloud Data Analytics.zip** file by simply **Double Clicking** the file or by selecting it, right mouse clicking and choosing to open it or open it using the Archive Utility.
 It will create a **Cloud Data Analytics** folder in the same location where the zip file resides and extract all the files into that folder.

 <a name="power" />